jessegrosjean/PostArchiveTest/README.md

 ## Second, this doesn't work...

 - Go to PostArchiveText taret
-- Change target name to "Bike"
+- Change "Product Name" to "Bike"
 - Archive the app

 Everything goes as above until the script calls `/usr/bin/hdiutil create` where it fails.
 I've included log at end.